-The Board of Directors of the Company may close for subscriptions a Share-Class which applies a Performance Fee while redemptions will continue to be allowed.
+The Board of Directors may close for subscriptions a Share-Class which applies a Performance Fee while redemptions will continue to be allowed.
 In this case a new Share-Class with high watermark which equals the launch price of the applicable new Share-Class may be made available for new subscriptions.

-Calculation of the Performance Fee:
+Calculation of the Performance Fee